 The National Police is responsible for security within Djibouti City and has primary control over immigration and customs procedures for all land border-crossing points.
 The National Gendarmerie is responsible for all security outside of Djibouti City and is responsible for protecting critical infrastructure within the city, such as the international airport.
 The leadership of both entities reports to the minister of interior.
 The National Service of Documentation and Security (SDS) operates as a law enforcement and intelligence agency.
 It reports directly to the Presidency.
 Civilian authorities maintained effective control over security forces.

-Human rights issues included arbitrary treatment by government agents; harsh and life-threatening prison conditions; arbitrary or unlawful interference with privacy; criminal libel; restrictions on free assembly and association; abusing and detaining government critics; government abridgement of the ability of citizens to choose or influence significantly their government; government corruption; violence against women with inadequate government action for prosecution and accountability, including female genital mutilation/cutting (FGM/C); restrictions on worker rights; and child labor.
+Significant human rights issues included: unlawful or arbitrary killings by government agents; arbitrary detention by government agents; harsh and life-threatening prison conditions; arbitrary or unlawful interference with privacy; unjustified arrests or prosecutions of journalists; criminal libel; substantial interference with the rights of peaceful assembly and freedom of association; significant acts of corruption; and violence against women and girls with inadequate government action for prosecution and accountability, including female genital mutilation/cutting (FGM/C).

 Impunity was a problem.
-The government seldom took steps to prosecute or punish officials who committed abuses, whether in the security services or elsewhere in the government.
+The government seldom took steps to identify, investigate, prosecute, or punish officials who committed abuses, whether in the security services or elsewhere in the government.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from: